Divorce

 OCERS must be provided with a conformed copy (photographs will not be accepted) of a Judgment of Dissolution of Marriage (Form FL-180 or FL-825) with all attachments from the member’s divorce proceedings.
 OCERS will not obtain a copy from the court on behalf of the member or former spouse/domestic partner.

-The judgment will undergo a detailed review to assess whether the member is entitled to their retirement, including the community property portion, as separate property or whether the former spouse is entitled to an interest in the community property portion of the member’s retirement benefit as determined by the court.
+The judgment will undergo a detailed review to assess whether the member is entitled to their retirement as separate property or whether the former spouse is entitled to an interest in the community property portion of the member’s retirement benefit as determined by the court.
 The language in the judgment must be clear.
-It is best if the judgment specifically mentions OCERS and clearly states what the member and former spouse are entitled to (e.g., 60% and 40%).
+It is best if the judgment specifically mentions OCERS and clearly states what the member and former spouse/domestic partner are entitled to (e.g., 60% and 40%).

 If OCERS determines that my pension is to be divided, can my former spouse/domestic partner waive their interest by submitting a written waiver?

-No. If they wish to waive their interest the parties will be required to return to court and have their Judgment of Dissolution amended to reflect that the OCERS benefit is the sole and separate property of the member.
+No. If a former spouse/domestic partner wishes to waive their interest, the parties must return to court and have their Judgment of Dissolution amended to reflect that the OCERS benefit is the sole and separate property of the member.

 What is a Domestic Relations Order (DRO)?

 A Domestic Relations Order, or DRO, is a type of court order that is filed separate and apart from the Judgment of Dissolution or marital settlement agreement that will direct OCERS on how to pay your former spouse/domestic partner.
+OCERS’ model DROs can be found below.
 The model DRO may not be appropriate for the unique circumstances of every individual case.

 MODEL DRO A - Active or Deferred Members - Prior to Retirement